Blog

 Stage 3 – Load generator configuration

-In order to obtain high-quality results, performance testing tools should be installed on a load generator.
-It is a virtual or physical machine located in proximity to the application server(s).
+To achieve high-quality results, performance testing tools should be installed on a load generator.
+It is a virtual or physical machine located near the application server(s).

-If a high load is to be generated, the resources of one machine may be insufficient.
-In this case, distributed performance testing is conducted.
+If a high load is required, the resources of a single machine may be insufficient.
+In this case, conducting distributed performance testing is ideal.

 Stage 4 – Server and load generator monitoring

-The metrics defined at the first stage are used to evaluate the software performance and define the system bottlenecks.
+The metrics defined in the first stage are used to evaluate software performance and define the system bottlenecks.

-The information obtained from the monitoring of all application servers and resources is used for performance testing results analysis.
+The information obtained from monitoring of application servers and resources is used to analyze performance testing results.

 The most popular tools for hardware monitoring are enlisted below: